marywhite/consecutive-runs/README.md

 const number = 4
 findConsecutive: buildConsecutive(step, number)
 ```
 to change default step values and search for runs of different sizes.
-A future case might implement a ui which allows for
-manual configuration of these properties.
+A future case might implement a UI which allows for configuration of these properties.